lipemesq/cart-mobile-template-1/README.md

 Hi!
 Welcome to paradise-where-Felipe-explains-everything!

+>> this project was done in just a few days as part of a selection process.
+To be honest, more than half the time spent was creating the design on Figma, solving SwiftUI bugs and getting irritate with the API results.

 Well, the first and most shocking topic is that I've chosen to do this in swiftUI because (I am a masochist) I saw it as an excuse to train and learn and pratice it.
 I could easily get to the same app with UIKit, if that worries you in any way (and it would be less painful).

 I was really annoyed with the data on the server.
 You (yes, you, who are reading this right now) could have arranged the data for me :( .
 As the data was a mess I used the "Decodable" protocol to do everything manually and only use whatever was minimally necessary (this implies that on the item's screen I make a request to get a single blessed parameter, what a nastiness)